State of health care in the homeless population

 CFH believes that Homelessness is a condition, not a characteristic and conditions can be treated.

-We are ending more episodes of homelessness through real solutions, including:
+We are ending episodes of homelessness through real solutions, including:

 - High quality health care.
-We consistently receive the Level 3 Patient-Centered Medical Home designation from the National Committee on Quality Assurance.
+We consistently receive the Level 3 Patient-Centered Medical Home designation, the highest awarded, from the National Committee on Quality Assurance.
 The NCQA is the nation’s leading assessor of the quality of care.

 - Community-based health centers.
 Our new model of health care strategically locates health centers in neighborhoods with clusters of shelters, supportive housing and other services for homeless individuals and families.
 This system ensures that care is more concentrated, comprehensive and accessible.